Lito Lapid

-Manuel "Lito" Mercado Lapid ([manˈwel ˈlito ˈlapid]; born October 25, 1955) is a Filipino actor and politician serving as a Senator since 2019, and previously from 2004 to 2016.
+Manuel "Lito" Mercado Lapid ([manˈwel ˈlito ˈlapid]; born October 25, 1955) is a Filipino actor, director and politician serving as a Senator since 2019, and previously from 2004 to 2016.
 He started his political career in Pampanga, serving as vice governor from 1992 to 1995, and governor from 1995 to 2004.

-In 2015, he was charged for graft over his alleged involvement in the 2004 Fertilizer Fund scam while he was governor of Pampanga, but the case was dismissed in 2016 by the Sandiganbayan anti-graft court due to the "inordinate delay" in the investigation.

 Early life and education

 Lapid was born in Porac, Pampanga on October 25, 1955.
 He is the fifth child out of nine children of Jose Songco Lapid and Eleuteria Mercado.
 He completed his elementary education at the Porac Central School in 1968 and secondary education at St. Catherine's Academy in Porac in 1972.
 He did not enroll for his tertiary education as he pursued acting.

 Acting career

 Lapid entered the film industry as a stuntman, and became an actor.
 He is the nephew of Jess Lapid and the cousin of Jess Lapid Jr. The movie "The Jess Lapid Story" got him noticed in the movie industry.